 This multi-institution collaboration involves external partners from Rutgers, Cornell, and NOAA, as well as a mix of GMRI researchers and community team staff.
 The project team is also working with fishermen, managers, and seafood businesses in the region to better understand industry needs.

 As waters warm, we know fish populations are going to respond.
 The more accurately we can predict this behavior, the better we can support the fishermen and fisheries managers who rely on good data to make decisions.Lisa Kerr, Ph.D.
-Research Scientist, Marine Fisheries Ecology
+Research Scientist, Fisheries Science

 This project is part of our new climate center, which leverages our interdisciplinary expertise to identify solutions to local, regional, and global challenges related to ocean warming.